 One of the most challenging things for individuals with ADHD and dyslexia is feeling good about themselves.
 Their self-esteem and confidence are frequently low as they find it difficult with activities that their peers find those simple.
 Here are three ways you can help.

-Identify: It helps people when they know they have such a disorder with a name, such as ADHD or dyslexia.
+Identify: It helps people when they know they have a disorder with a name, such as ADHD or dyslexia.
 They acknowledge why they behave the way they are, and this prevents them from looking for answers for themselves, which are frequently terms like “I am stupid” or “I am dumb.”

 See Also: Dyslexia and Adhd

 ADHD and dyslexia may co-occur.
 Though in the case of children, it may appear challenging when your child receives their early assessment, with the right tools and support, your child can learn to lead a fruitful life.
 You can help your child by ensuring that they receive scientifically proven interventions and learning how to assist them at home.
 They are more likely to succeed when learning is made enjoyable.
 A person with ADHD has a poor capacity for things that are not fascinating to them or that they do not feel are valuable.
-You want to protect them from being irritated because they would shut down if they become frustrated.
+You want to protect them from being irritated because they would shut down if frustrated.